geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 16. This displays the **Information Technology** group information.
 The users displayed in the list are the members of this group.
 Since Holly Dickson created the group, she is listed as the sole member.

-17. In the menu bar that appears above the user list, select **New**, and then in the drop-down menu, select **Add users to this group.**
+17. In the menu bar that appears above the user list, select the drop-down arrow that appears next to **New**, and then in the drop-down menu, select **Add users to this group.**

 18. In the **Share ‘IT Services’** window, the **Invite people** tab is selected in the left-hand pane by default.
 In the **Enter names or email addresses** field, enter **Isaiah**.
 As you type Isaiah, a window appears listing users whose first name starts with Isaiah.
 Select **Isaiah Langer**.